maayan-t8/markdown-site/public/raw/new-features-search-featured-logos.md

 # New features: search, featured section, and logo gallery

-> Three updates that make your markdown site more useful: Command+K search, frontmatter-controlled featured items, and a scrolling logo gallery.
+> Three updates that make your markdown framework more useful: Command+K search, frontmatter-controlled featured items, and a scrolling logo gallery.

 ---
 Type: post